- ECTS credits10

 Students will learn advanced semantic modelling and programming techniques and other best practices for managing information with semantic technologies.
 Students will acquire skills to build platforms and applications that use and produce such data.
 Students will learn about existing sources of and standards for big, open, and semantically marked-up data.
-They will gain practical experience in developing semantic model-based applications using technologies such as RDF and OWL.
+They will gain practical experience in developing semantic model-based applications using technologies such as RDF(S), OWL, and SPARQL.

 - semantic modelling for interoperable information systems, for example using RDFS and OWL.

 - can develop advanced information models, for example ontologies

 - can use existing application frameworks for semantic applications.

 Required Previous Knowledge

 Recommended Previous Knowledge

 Credit Reduction due to Course Overlap